SAP/terraform-provider-btp/docs/data-sources/subaccount_environments.md

 - `description` (String) The description of the environment.
 - `environment_type` (String) The type of environment that is available (for example: cloudfoundry).
 - `landscape_label` (String) The landscape label of the environment broker.
-- `plan_name` (String) The name of the service plan for the available environment.
+- `plan_name` (String) Name of the service plan for the available environment.
 - `plan_updateable` (Boolean) Specifies if the consumer can change the plan of an existing instance of the environment.
 - `schema_create` (String) The create schema of the environment broker.
 - `schema_update` (String) The update schema of the environment broker.
 - `service_description` (String) The short description of the service.
 - `service_display_name` (String) The display name of the service.
-- `service_name` (String) The name of the service offered in the catalog of the corresponding environment broker (for example: cloudfoundry).
+- `service_name` (String) Name of the service offered in the catalog of the corresponding environment broker (for example: cloudfoundry).
-- `technical_key` (String) The technical key of the corresponding environment broker.
+- `technical_key` (String) Technical key of the corresponding environment broker.